 - Purchase or use Emission Performance Credits

-The Alberta Emissions Offset Registry and the Emissions Performance Credits Registry, operated by CSA Group in partnership with the Government of Alberta, provides the infrastructure to support the ability for regulated facilities to be compliant with the Regulation through the purchase of Alberta based carbon offset credits and/or purchase or use of Emission Performance Credits.
-These essential carbon registries track ownership of carbon offset credits and emission performance credits to demonstrate facility-level compliance with carbon reductions outlined within the Act, and ensures transparency of this process.
+The Alberta Emissions Offset Registry (AEOR) and the Emissions Performance Credits (EPC) Registry, as operated by CSA Group in coordination with the Government of Alberta, provides the infrastructure to support the ability for regulated facilities to be compliant with the Regulation through the transparent display of Alberta-based emission offsets and/or Emission Performance Credits.
+These essential carbon registries track ownership of carbon offset credits and emission performance credits to demonstrate facility-level compliance with carbon reductions outlined within the Act, and ensures traceability and transparency of the process.

 Alberta Emissions Offset Registry (AEOR)

-The purchase of Alberta-based carbon offset credits is one of the four compliance options for regulated entities under the Specified Gas Emitters Regulation in Alberta.
-This compliance mechanism is tracked and managed by CSA Group using the online, publically accessible, registry platform.
-The AEOR lists all carbon offset credits that have been developed and used for compliance under the Act since its inception in 2007.
+The purchase of Alberta-based emission offsets is one of the four compliance options for regulated entities under the Carbon Competitiveness Incentive Regulation in Alberta.
+This compliance mechanism is issued, tracked and managed by CSA Group using the online, publically accessible, registry platform.
+The AEOR lists all projects and emission offsets that have been created and as applicable, used for compliance under the Act since its inception in 2007.

-Under this registry, one carbon offset credit represents a one-tonne reduction or removal in greenhouse gas (GHG) emissions resulting from an independently verified GHG project.
+The standard unit for all GHG credit registries is, one carbon offset credit (emission offset) represents a one-tonne reduction or sequestration in greenhouse gas (GHG) emissions expressed in CO2e, resulting from an independently verified GHG project.
 Carbon offset projects range in scope and involves implementation of a new management practices, technology and/or control systems that reduce or remove emissions of a given process.
-GHG projects listed on the AEOR are real, demonstrable and quantifiable reductions of emissions, and are verified by an independent third party.
-Under the Alberta system the following terms are synonymous: 'carbon offset credit' and 'offset credits'.
+All projects listed on the AEOR must meet system requirements for real, demonstrable and quantifiable reductions of emissions, and are verified by an independent third party.

 To find out more about the AEOR, please click the link below